-A number of companies will have contracts with both customers and sub-suppliers or contractors, during these once in a lifetime events most contracts will have a force majeure clause that should be used if applicable.
+Several companies will have contracts with both customers and sub-suppliers or contractors, during these once in a lifetime events most contracts will have a force majeure clause that should be used if applicable.
 This protects the service provider as well as the clients.
-It should be done swiftly and in accordance with the contract.
+It should be done swiftly and following the contract.
 Communication between the different parties will have a big effect on getting this process smoothed out.

 Last but certainly not least, your employees are the single most important asset your company has.
 Helping them and ensuring they feel safe in a situation like this is of utmost importance.
 Times like this will grow lifelong loyalty towards a company knowing that you have their back when times get tough.
-You will have certain areas of your business where temporary staff will have to be managed and placed on short time, make sure your HR department handles this correctly and in accordance with the law.
-In times of crises the governments usually have a number of funds employees can apply for to help them through the difficult times.
+You will have certain areas of your business where temporary staff will have to be managed and placed in a short time, make sure your HR department handles this correctly and following the law.
+In times of crises, the governments usually have several funds employees can apply for to help them through the difficult times.
 Make sure you communicate it well to them and help them with the process if you can.
-It will also be on each and every employee to help the company during times like this.
+It will also be on every employee to help the company during times like this.
 Every employee should realize that the machine can only work if all the parts within the machine work together.